HadrienG2/subwoofer/book/src/user-guide/index.md

 numbers](https://en.wikipedia.org/wiki/Subnormal_number) affect the performance of floating-point arithmetic operations on your CPU's microarchitecture.

-Currently supported arithmetic includes ADD, SUB, MUL, FMA, and SQRT of positive numbers, mainly with subnormal inputs and sometimes with subnormal outputs too.
+Currently supported arithmetic includes ADD, SUB, MUL, DIV, FMA, SQRT and MIN/MAX of positive numbers, mainly with subnormal inputs and sometimes with subnormal outputs too.
-DIV is not supported yet, mainly because I haven't figured out a minimally invasive way to automatically reset an accumulator after division by a subnormal number (which saturates the accumulator to +inf).
-Suggestions welcome!

 As the time of writing, this benchmark has only been rigorously checked for correctness on x86_64.
 But it has been designed with due consideration for other